Almond Joy Macaroon Cookies

 These sweet and chewy Almond Joy Cookies have only four ingredients and taste like a candy bar.
-With the classic combination of coconut, almonds and dark chocolate, they’re an easy and naturally gluten free cookie recipe!
+With the classic combination of coconut, almonds and dark chocolate, they’re an easy and naturally gluten free cookie recipe that will remind you of macaroons with a nutty twist!

 Grab a glass of milk.
 It’s cookie time!